c-franco/css-storage-extension/README.md

 # CSS Storage

-CSS Storage is a Visual Studio Code extension that allows developers to save and manage `css` selectors directly within their code editor.
-With this extension, you can easily store `css` selectors for quick access and reuse in your projects.
+A Visual Studio Code extension that allows you to save `css` selectors for reuse in any project.

+Useful for storing media queries, animations, reusable components or whatever you need.

 ## Features